-Since more than half of the lemon-nutrients are found in the pulp we recommend not using the strainer; but do use a teaspoon to get some of the pips out.
+Since more than half of the nutrients are found in the pulp we recommend not using the strainer; but do apply a teaspoon to get some of the pips out.

 A daily intake of vitamin C is absolutely essential for the body to synthesise collagen, the building-block of every single cell.
 You won't get bad gums and will recover more quickly from a sprained ankle or slipped disc, for example.

 Weakness of the hands is one of the hallmarks of frailty-syndrome so it makes some sense not to buy an electrical squeezer.
 I use both.

 Notice there is no strainer below; we want as much of the pulp as possible.
-It is possible to plant citrus-trees in the garden that have few or no pips.
+There are varieties of citrus-trees for the garden that have few or no pips.

 Each one of those trays will provide enough lemon-juice for a whole month.
 I absolutely detest the commercial concentrates; they taste simply awful, loaded with preservatives and whatever else.

 Today I will set out to measure just how long it takes to firstly pick the lemons from the garden, slice them in half and then squeeze enough to fill one-tray for the freezer.

 We will today use the rough-skinned lemons that we currently have a glut of.
 Incidentally, if you have a large garden do plant several different varieties.
-The limes will fruit first; overall you should in a mild climate have nearly six-months of juice straight from your trees.
+The limes will fruit first; overall you should in a mild climate have nearly nine-months of juice straight from your trees.